DriesSmit/DriesSmit.github.io/index.md

 title: "Home"
 ---

-My research interests encompass a broad range of topics within machine learning.
-My previous work has been focused on reinforcement learning, delving into its applications in multi-agent systems, meta-learning, and the exploration of reward-free, curiosity-driven frameworks.
+My research interests cover a broad spectrum of machine learning topics.
+Initially, my work centered on reinforcement learning, exploring its applications in multi-agent systems, meta-learning, and reward-free, curiosity-driven frameworks.

-Recently, my attention has shifted towards the field of conversational large language models (LLMs), particularly within the medical domain.
+More recently, my focus has shifted to the domain of conversational large language models (LLMs), with a specific interest in their application within the medical field.